 - UM Morris Study Abroad

 Non-affiliate Programs: These are programs abroad that lack affiliation with UMD.
-Our office nor UMD faculty have reviewed the quality of these programs.
+Neither our office nor UMD faculty have reviewed the quality of these programs.
 Note that academic credit is not guaranteed.
 It is your responsibility to ensure safety, quality, and academic credit for these programs.
 If you participate in a non-affiliate program, you are responsible for working with the non-affiliate provider directly, in addition to our office.

 Direct Study Programs: Most time is spent living and taking classes at a local university with students and faculty from the host country, much like an international student coming to UMD.
 You’re expected to perform at the same level as local students, often in a more independent educational system.
 Institutions abroad will offer different courses, theoretical perspectives, and/or methodologies that you may find different from UMD.

 Exchange Programs: A type of study abroad program where you would trade places with international students and attend each other’s respective institutions.
 Due to a limited number of placements, and the cost-effectiveness of many of these programs—there is a high demand and placements often fill up before the deadline.

-Study Center Programs: In this type of program, most time is spent living and taking classes with other students on the program.
+Study Center Programs: In this type of program, most time is spent living and taking classes with other students in the program.
 Buildings may or may not be on campus and sometimes are located in city centers.
 Coursework often takes advantage of locations and may be experience-based.
 Many programs combine customized courses with opportunities for field study, internships, and/or the option to take some classes in a host-country university.
 Study center programs are good for students who want extra support or may not know the language of the host country well enough to enroll at a local university.

 The following options are also offered within some programs: